bababooex/raspberrypi-tv-b-gone/README.md

 # TV-B-Gone for raspberry pi
 This repository contains implementation of the TV-B-Gone project, it is in simple terms universal remote that turns off all televisions within its range.
 Original TV-B-Gone was created by Mitch Altman, nowdays, there are a lot of implementations, but I have never seen any for raspberry pi, so this is it.
 I also added option to save and replay your own codes with irrp.py - IR example from official pigpio library.
 # Requirements
-The script requires pigpio library to run, you can install it by running:
+The script requires pigpio library to work, you can install it by running:
 ```
 wget https://github.com/joan2937/pigpio/archive/master.zip
 unzip master.zip